data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Data Vault - Creating Dimensions from Hub tables.md

 01-01-2009
 05-06-2010

 Before being joined to the other sets this Satellite table is joined to the Hub table first.
-The Hub table maps the Data Warehouse key ‘73’ to the business key ‘CHS’.
+The Hub table maps the Data Warehouse key â€˜73â€™ to the business key â€˜CHSâ€™.
 73
-Cheese – Yellow
+Cheese â€“ Yellow
 05-06-2010
 04-04-2011
 73
-Cheese – Gold
+Cheese â€“ Gold
 04-04-2011
 31-12-9999

-SAT Product –Channel (Link-Satellite):
+SAT Product â€“Channel (Link-Satellite):
 Link Key
 Product Key
 Channel Key